someengineering/resoto.com/blog/2022/05-30-resoto-metrics/index.md

 This then allows you to [alert on trends](https://prometheus.io/docs/alerting/latest/alertmanager/), like if we are going to run out of quota or about to hit a spend limit.
 Another use case is to quickly [identify anomalies](https://prometheus.io/docs/prometheus/latest/querying/functions/#aggregation_over_time) using [the 3σ rule](https://en.wikipedia.org/wiki/68%E2%80%9395%E2%80%9399.7_rule).
 If somebody in the organization leaked their cloud API credentials or an automated system is going haywire, you will immediately see a spike and not only know about it when your next cloud bill arrives.
 Best of all it works across multiple clouds and accounts.

-Resoto comes with a handy dandy metrics component called [Resoto Metrics](/docs/concepts/components/metrics).
-It takes aggregation results and exports them to [Prometheus](https://prometheus.io/).
-In this post we will show you how to build a simple metrics dashboard using [Resoto Metrics](/docs/concepts/components/metrics), [Prometheus](https://prometheus.io/) and [Grafana](https://grafana.com/).
+Resoto comes with a handy metrics component, [Resoto Metrics](/docs/concepts/components/metrics).
+[Resoto Metrics](/docs/concepts/components/metrics) takes aggregation results and exports them to [Prometheus](https://prometheus.io).

+This blog post will describe how to build a simple metrics dashboard using [Resoto Metrics](/docs/concepts/components/metrics), [Prometheus](https://prometheus.io), and [Grafana](https://grafana.com).

 <!--truncate-->